-The surgeon will make an incision in the back (posterior laminoplasty) or front (anterior laminoplasty) of the neck.
+In this procedure, the patient will be lying face down on the operating table.
 The bone lying over the spinal cord (the lamina) is cut on either side, creating a hinge on one side, and a small opening on the other.

 This can cause a nerve palsy, which can cause pronounced weakness and pain in the shoulder, but this nerve palsy is nearly always temporary, and goes away without treatment.

-Patients typically remain in the hospital for two to three days after the surgery.
-You may be given a neck collar wear for the next few weeks, to be removed upon approval of your physician.
-Your physician may also prescribe physical therapy to strengthen your neck muscles after surgery.
+A neck collar will be given to be worn for the next few weeks after surgery, to be removed upon approval of your physician, who may also prescribe physical therapy to strengthen the neck muscles after surgery.

 As the spinal cord heals itself, this nerve function continues to improve over 6 to 18 months.